andra428/Small-Web-project/README.md

-# Two websites
+# Two small websites
-The first one was more focused on frontend while the second part focused more on the backend Lupu Andra
+The first part was more focused on frontend while the second part focused more on the backend